 We searched state- and nation-wide for 5 years, reviewing hundreds of programs & studies.
-We were committed to finding the most effective, scalable, & affordable programs to increase activity & improve nutrition.
-These programs needed to be able to prove with compelling evidence that they worked—and with a high enough ROI to become self-funding (per our SEAS Systems Change paradigm).
+We were committed to finding the most scalable, effective & affordable programs to increase activity & improve nutrition.
+These programs needed to be able to prove with compelling evidence that they worked—and with a high enough ROI to become self-funding (per our System-atic SEAS Change paradigm).

-Two major, nationally significant, K-12 breakthroughs, developed in Arizona, provided clear evidence for this.
-These outstanding programs slashed the growth of child obesity and increase the % of fit K-12 students up to 4x—saving hundreds of dollars per child…and tens of thousands of dollars per adult later in life.
+A major, nationally significant K-12 breakthrough, developed in Arizona, provided clear evidence for this.
+It increased the percentage of fit K-12 students up to 4x in a Title 1 school district with 16,000 students—improving health & reducing health costs immediately for students (and as a result of healthier habits from childhood—will save tens of thousands of dollars per adult later in life).

 Partners for Healthy Promises

 Yet the percentage of students with cardiovascular aerobic fitness in the “Healthy Fitness Zone” (HFZ) increased 4x from the baseline in 2012 to 2015, improving from 18% to 78% of all students.
-There was also >6x increase in % of students with healthier nutrition habits, with 11% 73% consuming recommended fruit & vegetable servings.
-BMI also decreased: with % of students with Healthy Fitness Zone BMI (height/weight ratio) increasing by 12.5% from 48% to 54% of students.
 (HFZ = at level of fitness needed for good lifelong health.)
-The % students with 60 minutes/day of physical activity increased from 21% to 39%.
+There was also >6x increase in % of students with healthier nutrition habits, growing from 11% 73% of students consuming recommended fruit & vegetable servings.
+BMI also decreased: with the percentage of students with Healthy Fitness Zone BMI (height/weight ratio) increasing by 12.5% from 48% to 54% of students.
+The % students with 60 minutes/day of physical activity, the amount of time considered necessary for good child health, increased from 21% to 39%.

 Healthy Fitness Zone standards are based on nationally validated FitnessGram® standards.
 FitnessGram is the successor to the Presidential Youth Fitness Test.
-Outcomes were measured by objective aerobic capacity (PACER), BMI, & muscular strength & endurance metrics, as well as CDC-validated YRBSS physical activity & nutrition questions.
+Outcomes were measured by objective aerobic capacity (PACER test), BMI, & muscular strength & endurance metrics, as well as CDC-validated YRBS (Youth Risk Behavioral Survey) physical activity & nutrition questions.

 Additional details including detailed physical activity, fitness, BMI & other data, are in the Grant Performance Report submitted to the US Department of Education in fulfillment of the federal Carol M. White Physical Education Program “PEP Grant” requirements (Reeves, 2016: ED 524B; PR/Award #Q215F120160).

-The PHP Principal Investigator, Jen Reeves, subsequently worked with Keri Schoeff, a leader of Arizona Health & Physical Education and the Physical Education/Physical Activity Coordinator at the Arizona Department of Education, to develop Presidential Youth Fitness Program (PYFP) training, which was adopted by the CDC.
+Jen Reeves subsequently worked with Keri Schoeff, a leader of Arizona Health & Physical Education and then the Physical Education/Physical Activity Coordinator at the Arizona Department of Education, to develop Presidential Youth Fitness Program (PYFP) training, which was adopted by the CDC.
 They also developed follow-on programs, Empower Youth Fitness and Empower Youth Health, to continue implementing key components of PHP.

 Listen to what teachers and students have to say about physical education at their schools using PHP-related approaches, and review the report on Partners for Healthy Promises.

-The Plan-Develop-Assess model is based on “80/20” best practices from the Partners for Healthy Promises (PHP) project:
+The Plan-Develop-Evaluate model is based on our “80/20” distillation of best practices from the Partners for Healthy Promises (PHP) project..